johon-lituobang/johon-lituobang/README.md

-### Hi there 👋 I studied in Guangdong Technion-Israel Institute of Technology and I am taking Berkeley courses now.
+### Hi, I studied in Guangdong Technion-Israel Institute of Technology and I am taking Berkeley courses now.
 I have started to deposite my works publically in Github since 2022 June 10 for some PNAS papers.

 There are six papers and codes deposited here.
 I introduced them in a time series.